Mercury-Language/mercury/Documentation/README.MSYS2.md

 4. The Mercury `bin` directory.
 For example, if Mercury is installed in `C:\mercury`, then you would add `C:\mercury\bin` to the Windows `PATH`.

+Be careful about adding the above directories to the Windows System or User `PATH`.
+Doing so may result in conflicts between DLLs and executables in the MSYS2 `bin` directory and those installed elsewhere.
+A better approach is to create batch file (e.g. `mercury_env.bat`) that sets the `PATH` for Mercury on a per-session basis.

-You can then invoke the Mercury compiler using the command `mercury`, which is a batch file that is equivalent to `mmc` in other environments.
+You can then invoke the Mercury compiler using the command `mercury`.
+This is a batch file that is equivalent to `mmc` in other environments.
-We do not use `mmc` in the Windows Command Prompt because that name clashes with the executable for the Microsoft Management Console.
+We do not use `mmc` in the Windows Command Prompt because that name conflicts with the executable for the Microsoft Management Console.

 For example, to build the "Hello, World" example in the `samples` directory